rikbosch/PowerUp/Readme.markdown

 - Administration of scheduled tasks
 - Installation of windows services

+## Source structure

+- The files in the _powerup directory is the core PowerUp framework that should be put in the root of the source tree your will be deploying.
+This can be done (for example) with an svn extern.
+Any changes to the _powerup folder should be treated as a fork or PowerUp.
+If you don't alter this directory, you should be able to upgrade powerup at any time.
+- The directory SimpleWebsite is the example website being deployed.
+- The file main.build is a Nant file the describes which files need to be added to the package.
+The nant file included within main.build (common.build) takes care of compiling your solution, adding the required PowerUp files, and zipping everything up.
+- The file deploy.ps1 (which is a psake file) describes what needs to be done to deploy your package to a server.
+This script can assume it is running on the destination server itself (so all paths are local etc)
+- The file settings.txt .
+- The directory _templates, used to create templated versions of any files that require values substituted into them (see below for more details)
+- The files build_package.bat and build_package_deploy_local.bat are simply convenience batch files.

 ## How to Integrate Into a Project

 For most deployments, only 4 things need to be created:

-- A Nant script, describing how to build and what files are to be contained in the package.
+- The nant script main.build, describing how to build and what files are to be contained in the package.
-- A plain text file with a list of configuration settings per environment
+- A plain text file (settings.txt) with a list of configuration settings per environment
-- A set of templates (typically web.configs) with placeholders for the defined settings
+- A set of templates (typically web.configs) with placeholders for the defined settings (_templates folder)
-- A Powershell file, to be executed on the destination machine
+- A Powershell file (deploy.ps1), to be executed on the destination machine

 # FAQs